Johns Hopkins Supplemental Essays

 How do I write the Johns Hopkins essay?

 We mentioned before that the Johns Hopkins essay prompt is similar to many other universities’ supplemental essays.
-Like other prompts, the Johns Hopkins essay prompt gives students the opportunity to share more about their interests, backgrounds, identities, or community.
-Essentially, Johns Hopkins supplemental essay prompt asks how your experiences have impacted you.
-It also asks what you want from your Johns Hopkins experience.
+Like other prompts, the Johns Hopkins essay prompt gives students the opportunity to share more about their interests, backgrounds, identities, or communities by focusing on a specific moment in their lives.
+All of these things can be placed in the bubble of “life experience.”

 This Johns Hopkins essay invites you to share what makes you, you.
-Then, the Johns Hopkins essay prompt asks how this aspect of your identity will guide your time at Johns Hopkins and beyond.
 So, strong Johns Hopkins essays will invite the reader into the world of the applicant.

 Successful Johns Hopkins University essays will use descriptive, dynamic language.
 In your Johns Hopkins supplemental essays, focus on setting a scene rather than trying to dazzle readers with SAT vocabulary words.
 After all, the best Johns Hopkins University essays will be the most authentic.